st-louis-serverless/2023Q2-workshop/labs/lab2/lab2_getting_started_with_knative_using_kind.md

 🚀 Knative install took: 2m10s
 🎉 Now have some fun with Serverless and Event Driven Apps!
 ```
+> Note: If this seems to hang, try restarting Docker

 Verify it with:
 ```shell